Lightnet/express_engineio/README.md

 # express_engineio

- Created by:Lightnet
+ Created by: Lightnet

  license:CCO

   Information:
 By using the express, engine.io, engine.io-client
 and protobufjs to handle nodejs server and web browser access wrap around the web socket connection in bi-directional connection.

 Sharing libraries to must have bi-directional connection to have same functions that share nodejs and javascript browser to able to code and decode binary buffer data.